 Assisted-living and residential care facilities

-Assisted-living facilities usually provide private, apartment-style housing.
+Assisted-living facilities sometimes provide private, apartment-style housing.
 In residential care, rooms may be private or shared.
 Residential care provides a greater level of supervision than assisted living.
 Examples of residential care include board-and-care homes, retirement homes, and foster-care homes.

-Skilled nursing facilities (SNFs) provide skilled nursing care up to 24 hours a day and offer medical care and medicines.
+A nursing home provides care up to 24 hours a day and offers medical care and medicines.
 They provide meals and laundry and help with dressing, bathing, and using the toilet.
-This is a costly type of care.
-But it may be the best choice for many people who have a lot of trouble with daily tasks and need medical care.
+It may be the best choice if you have a lot of trouble with daily tasks and need ongoing medical care.
+Some nursing homes have a skilled nursing facility (SNF).
+This facility provides a higher level of care to people who may need additional care for a short period of time.

 Special care units